manoa-tunes/manoa-tunes.github.io/index.md

 <img src="images/M2.png">

 ### Milestone-3
 For our third and last milestone, we are polishing the website and add more design and features to make it stand out.
+We added features such as creating and joining jams.
+Also, we worked on the admin pages, allowing admins to delete and edit jams and profiles.
 Here is our [milestone-3](https://github.com/manoa-tunes/manoa-tunes/projects/3).

 <img src="images/M3.png">